 BONUS: You can even read the same book multiple times!

-+ Sign up at the Preschool Desk on level 1 and receive the 1000BBK passport
++ Sign up at the Preschool Desk on the 1st floor and receive the 1000BBK passport

 + Log every book you read in the passport